imixs/imixs-saga/README.md

 # How to Install

-Imixs-Microservice is based on the Java EE specification and can be deployed into any Java EE application server like [JBoss/Wildfly](http://wildfly.org/), GlassFish or [Payara](http://www.payara.fish/).
+Imixs-Microservice is based on the [Jakarta EE](https://jakarta.ee/) and [Eclipse Microprofile](https://microprofile.io/) and can be deployed into any enterprise application server like [JBoss/Wildfly](http://wildfly.org/), [Payara](http://www.payara.fish/) or [OpenLiberty](https://openliberty.io/).
 See the [Imixs-Workflow deployment guide](http://www.imixs.org/doc/deployment/index.html) for further information.

 ### Run with Docker

 Imixs-Microservice provides a docker image, making it easy to run the Imixs-Microservice out of the box in a Docker container.
 This container image can be used for development as also for productive purpose.
+The docker image is based on payara-micro which is optimized for cloud environments like Kubernetes, OpenShift or Docker-Swarm.

-To start the Imixs-Microservice you need to define a container stack with Docker Compose.
-A docker-compose.yml file is already part of the project.
+To start the Imixs-Microservice you just need to define a container stack with Docker Compose.
+A docker-compose.yml file is already part of the project and can be downloaded from [here](https://github.com/imixs/imixs-microservice/blob/master/docker-compose.yml).

 To start the service run: